Garllon/ruby-mentorship/lessons/7-revisiting-strings-and-hashes.md

 ## Single Quotes and Double Quotes

-Do you see the differene between:
+Do you see the difference between:
 ```ruby
 puts 'Hello World!'
 Hello World!